Julia Child Floribunda Rose

-Of course it's not edible, but this splendid new AARS-winning floribunda honors one of America's greatest chefs with magnificent color and scent!
+Of course it's not edible, but this splendid 2006 AARS-winning floribunda honors one of America's greatest chefs with magnificent color and scent!
 The big, fully double, 3-inch blossoms are butter-yellow and wonderfully redolent of licorice.
 They arise in giant clusters all over compact, disease-resistant shrubs just 3½ feet high and wide--perfect for any location from the border to your finest containers!
 The blooms open from pointed, ovoid buds and stand atop stems 20 to 26 inches long.
 And the lovely glossy, dark green foliage keeps it attractive even when not in bloom.

 Bred by multiple AARS winner Tom Carruth, this splendid rose offers perfect form on each petal-packed blossom.
 Cut all you like for indoor arrangements; the long late spring to early summer bloomtime of 'Julia Child' ensures that there will be more blossoms on the way!
 Very heat tolerant, this compact, vigorous shrub is easy to care for in the sunny garden.